The Bamboozle: The Bamboozle 2008

 Immediately after the Hoodwink, the Bamboozle 2008 was held at the Meadowlands Sports Complex for the third year in a row, on May 3 – 4.
 Snoop Dogg and Jimmy Eat World headlined the May 3 show, and Panic! at the Disco and Coheed & Cambria headlined the show on May 4.
 Other bands and artists who appeared at the festival included Say Anything, Cute Is What We Aim For, Story of the Year, the Red Jumpsuit Apparatus, Less Than Jake, Pepper, Chiodos, Jack's Mannequin, Paramore, Secondhand Serenade, Metro Station, Streetlight Manifesto, Armor for Sleep, Mindless Self Indulgence, Tokio Hotel, Saves The Day, the Bravery, A Rocket to the Moon, Single File, Playradioplay, Vinnie Caruana of the Movielife, Hit the Lights, MxPx, Set Your Goals, Alien Ant Farm, Fiction Plane, I Set My Friends on Fire, Dear and the Headlights, Lydia, the Maine, Snake Milk, Family Force 5, the Rocket Summer, Valencia, Men, Women & Children, Sing It Loud, Our Last Night, Josephine Collective, A Skylit Drive, Sky Eats Airplane, Breathe Carolina, the Audition, the Chariot, Kill Hannah, the Devil Wears Prada, Jeffree Star, MyChildren MyBride, the Sleeping featuring Sebastian Bach, Aiden, Maylene and the Sons of Disaster, Drop Dead, Gorgeous, Blessthefall, A Day to Remember, From First to Last, the Birthday Massacre, Alesana, Anthony Raneri, the Pink Spiders featuring Rotten Cotton, As Tall as Lions, Madina Lake, Nore Davis, Blake, Streetlight Manifesto, A Love Like Pi, Takota, Farewell, Every Avenue, Schoolyard Heroes, the Morning Of, Dr. Manhattan, Ludo, Zox, Treaty of Paris, the Maine, Scary Kids Scaring Kids, Cobra Starship, Circa Survive, Anti-Flag, the Bouncing Souls, Bret Michaels, Motion City Soundtrack, Gym Class Heroes, Finch, All Time Low, the Academy Is..., Say Anything, the Starting Line, Senses Fail, Thrice, the Mighty Mighty Bosstones, Automatic Loveletter, My American Heart, Four Year Strong, I Am The Avalanche, Envy on the Coast, the Hush Sound, the Banner, Foxy Shazam, Danger Radio, Forever The Sickest Kids, We the Kings, the Fall of Troy, the Receiving End of Sirens, Every Time I Die, Emmure, Between the Trees, the Secret Handshake, the Dear Hunter, 3OH!3, Mayday Parade, Phantom Planet, Just Surrender, the Color Fred, the Blackout!, Paper Rival, the White Tie Affair, Tyga, Charlotte Sometimes, Street Dogs, Alien Ant Farm, the Cab, the Protomen, Patent Pending, Triumph the Insult Comic Dog, Anthony Green, the Photo Atlas, Brighten, the Morning Light, You Me and Everyone We Know, Greeley Estates, Sound the Alarm, Good Old War, and Innerpartysystem.

-2009
+The Bamboozle 2009

 The Hoodwink California took place on April 3, 2009, at the House of Blues in Anaheim, California, with five bands performing cover sets of other artists.
 Bands appearing included We the Kings covering Jimmy Eat World, Forever the Sickest Kids covering Avril Lavigne, the Cab covering Queen, Never Shout Never covering the Beatles, and Mercy Mercedes covering Midtown.